Conundrum of the Must pass English for Malaysian SPM Students

 In Malaysia, besides the National School (Sekolah Kebangsaan) that houses all the races in this country; we have vernacular schools .
 Vernacular schools, normally teaches in the mother tongue of the race it is for.
 Chinese – Mandarin, Indian – Tamil.
 The only times that these Vernacular Schools will not use the mother tongue would be in the subject of Bahasa Malaysia and English.
 Other times it will be in the mother tongue.

-National schools has a unique problem which Serge wasn’t a part of but suffered the consequences.
+National schools has a unique problem which Lyle wasn’t a part of but suffered the consequences.
 During his time, the english subject was the only subject taught in English.
 A few years after, the Ministry in their mad reign of terror spoke of teaching Math and Science in English.
-Here was something that Serge was quite impress until the same Ministry change their mind later on.
+Here was something that Lyle was quite impress until the same Ministry change their mind later on.

 Just imagine secondary school students from 2005 till 2010 learning three subjects in English, then secondary school students from 2006 till 2011 having only English as the only subject that is English.
 Nothing wrong with that, as there are many countries in the world which teaches in Math and Science in their national language.
 Problem with Malaysia is that after you finish SPM and enter college or university that is not local, math and science is in English.